-It’s hard to justify the amount of Christmas content out there, and the pile just gets higher every year.
-Sure, there are the must-see Christmas movies that would be downright blasphemy to miss.
+It’s hard to justify the amount of Christmas movies out there, and the pile just gets higher every year.
+Sure, there are the must-see Christmas content that would be downright blasphemy to miss.
 Home Alone, Christmas Vacation, Elf and A Christmas Story are all so great I can watch each of them more than once.
 A Muppet Family Christmas, Merry Christmas Mr. Bean and It’s a Bundyful Life are some of the all-time great holiday specials.

 Then we start reaching.
-They can keep retelling us How the Grinch Stole Christmas, but it’s the same every time.
+Hollywood can keep retelling us How the Grinch Stole Christmas, but it’s the same every time.
 Bill Murray‘s Scrooged is a watchable 1980s take on A Christmas Carol.
 Arnold Schwarzenegger‘s Jingle All the Way has somehow crept its way into my rotation, so bafflingly good it’s like witnessing a train wreck you can’t peel your eyes from.
 And of course, Rudolph, Frosty, and Charlie Brown are all mainstays.

 1Lethal Weapon (1987)